 According to NNG, your tree should be a complete list of all your main content categories and all their subcategories.
 They also point out that even if you’re interested in only testing a specific section of the menu, you shouldn’t exclude the other categories because it assumes that users will know which section to go to.

 NNG also recommends providing a tree that is 3, 4 or 5 levels deep and allow your users to be able to go down to the lowest level of subcategories – with each subcategory providing a full list of all options in that area.
 Just like your actual live website, that your ‘real world’ audience will be exploring.

 Tree-testing shouldn’t take longer than 15-20 minutes, and you shouldn’t ask for the user to complete more than 10 tasks.
 Any more and fatigue/boredom will likely set in, as well as familiarity with the site structure.
 Results may become skewed as users remember where they’ve seen things before.

 We recommend 50 participants for a typical tree test study.
 This number will “give you the flexibility to exclude participants while maintaining reliable results.”
 And according to Boxes and Arrows, a good task is clear, specific, and representative of the tasks that actual users will do on the real site.

 What should I look for in tree testing results?

 Tree testing results tend to be easier to analyse than card sorting results, mainly because of the focus on quantitive data.

 The data from a tree test visualises the various paths that users take to get to specific information or content.
-Below you can see how we present the data, with the percentage of people who clicked through each presented menu and sub-menu.

 According to ExperienceUX, there are other measures you might want to look for in your results: